 4) Student-Generated Video Content

 Visual content is more important than ever, but the source of that content matters too.
 In addition to high-gloss videos that your marketing office puts out for your audience, consider adding some authenticity to the process through student-generated videos.
-Find student ambassador who can show their everyday lives in the dorms and academic buildings, than broadcast that content to a larger audience.
+Find student ambassadors who can show their everyday lives in the dorms and academic buildings, then broadcast that content to a larger audience.

 Within the same context, it also makes sense to leverage live video.
 Encourage your students and admissions officers to start live Q&A sessions, or simply to help digital audiences take part in life on campus from remote locations.
 Platforms like Facebook and Twitter now make streaming your own live video simple and straightforward.

 Most higher education marketers now believe that texting is the future of admissions communication.
 One recent study, in fact, showed that texting is the preferred communication method of students today, above email, calling, and social media.